|Shares Out. (in M):||0||P/E|

 price-conscious car rental segments.
 We believe we are the largest general-use

-vehicle rental operator in each of North America, Australia,
+vehicle rental operator in each of North America,

-Keynes would say, vaguely right rather than precisely wrong.
+To get this one right I believe you only need to be, as Keynes would say, vaguely right rather than precisely wrong.
 My buy case has three basic parts:

 Leaving aside how the business performs, there should be upward stock

-price momentum from this fact alone.Some of this has already occurred, but I believe there is more left.
+Some of this has already occurred, but I believe there is more left.

-recently, as measured by profit margins.
+2) CAR is a pretty good business with very good management, which has been underperforming recently, as measured by profit margins.
 Its problems are correctable, and in the future margins are likely to improve.

 margins improve by 2008, the stock is very cheap at today’s price.
 Even if margins don’t improve, the current

 stock price is low enough that you do OK from a free cash flow yield